RaghavendraKolla/Intern-Challenge/README.md

 Example output for a sample query:

 ```
 Enter the genre (e.g., Action, Thriller, Comedy, Space): Action
 Enter a description of the type of movies you like: Explosions and car chases

 Top Recommendations:
-Title: Mad Max: Fury Road
-Description: A post-apocalyptic action movie with high-speed chases, explosions, and intense battles.
+Title: The Vow (2012)
+Description: After a car accident erases a woman’s memory, her husband fights to win her heart all over again.
+Similarity Score: 0.257

+Title: The Fog of War (2003)
+Description: A deep look into war strategies and decision-making through the perspective of former U.S. Secretary of Defense Robert McNamara.
+Similarity Score: 0.000

+Title: The Pianist (2002)
+Description: A Polish-Jewish pianist struggles to survive during World War II as he hides from the Nazis in war-torn Warsaw.
+Similarity Score: 0.000

+Title: The Pursuit of Happyness (2006)
+Description: A struggling salesman fights through homelessness to build a better future for himself and his son.
-Similarity Score: 0.845
+Similarity Score: 0.000

-Title: Die Hard
-Description: A thrilling action-packed movie with gunfights and explosions.
+Title: Dear John (2010)
+Description: A soldier and a college student fall in love through letters, but the distance and war put their relationship to the test.
-Similarity Score: 0.812
+Similarity Score: 0.000
 ...